egandro/ha-setup/README.md

 # exit
 ```

-Unfortunately there is no nice way to create keys on the plugin.
+Unfortunately there is no nice way to create keys on client using the plugin.
 So we use "wg" of the server.

 ```
 $ mkdir -p clientkey